learn-co-curriculum/css-positioning/README.md

 In this lesson we will learn the position property and z-index property to place elements into unique locations or adjust if they scroll with our content or stay fixed in place.
 We will cover a fe scenarios where using positioning can help to achieve specific results.

+Make sure to check out the code example in the Resources section to see how these properties work!

 ## Objectives

 1. Positioning relative elements.